Grammar & punctuation at primary school

 - Making use of the passive voice

-- Knowing difference between the language typically used in informal speech and the language appropriate for formal speech and writing
+- Knowing the difference between the language typically used in informal speech and the language appropriate for formal speech and writing

 - Linking ideas across paragraphs using a wider range of cohesive devices: repetition of a word or phrase, grammatical connections and ellipsis